-Subsequent to the year ended September 30, 2017, on December 19, 2017, Focus and SOQUEM received the results of surface water quality monitoring and assessment work performed at the Kwyjibo project by AXOR Experts-Conseils Inc. of Montréal, Québec, in August of 2017.
+On December 19, 2017, Focus and SOQUEM received the results of surface water quality monitoring and assessment work performed at the Kwyjibo project by AXOR Experts-Conseils Inc. of Montréal, Québec, in August of 2017.
 The survey also targeted the Manitou River as well as the headwaters of Manitou Lake as they are located upstream of the project.
 The water quality survey is designed to augment the knowledge base on physical, chemical, biological, and microbiological characteristics of surface waters draining the Kwyjibo project for the purpose of impact assessment during future mine certification and permitting processes.

-Subsequent to the year ended September 30, 2017, in December 2017, SOQUEM Inc. sent out calls for tender to select specialized consulting firms to provide strategic guidance on social acceptability and assist the JV partners in designing an effective strategy to communicate and inform communities concerned by the development of the Kwyjbo project, including raising awareness to the social and economic benefits of sustainable REE mining.
+During the quarter ended December 31, 2017, SOQUEM Inc. sent out calls for tender to select specialized consulting firms to provide strategic guidance on social acceptability and assist the JV partners in designing an effective strategy to communicate and inform communities concerned by the development of the Kwyjbo project, including raising awareness to the social and economic benefits of sustainable REE mining.

-The final purification process flowsheet is expected to be delivered to Focus and SOQUEM in February, 2018.
+The final purification process flowsheet is expected to be delivered to Focus and SOQUEM in 2018.